-- Colorectal zone: equates the histological structure of the rectum with simple columnar epithelium.
+- Colorectal zone: It equates the histological structure of the rectum with simple columnar epithelium.
 Folds of mucous membrane filled with small arteries form cushions in the wall.

-- Transitional zone: resembles the histological structure of the rectum but it presents both simple columnar epithelium and stratified squamous epithelium.
+- Transitional zone: It resembles the histological structure of the rectum but it presents both simple columnar epithelium and stratified squamous epithelium.
 Characteristic are transverse mucous folds with crypts and anal glands (tubular epithelial ducts).

 The anal canal is an important part of the continence organ.
 It is surrounded by a muscular sphincter system which tightly closes the lumen.
 The internal anal sphincter is permanently contracted through the sympathetic tonus and relaxes under parasympathetic influence.
 The external anal sphincter surrounds the anal canal like a clamp.
 It is in close relationship to the puborectalis muscle (part of levator ani muscle) which encircles the rectum from behind (puborectal sling) and thus forms a bending closure.
 Both the external anal sphincter and the puborectalis muscle are voluntarily controlled.

 The anal cushions play an important role in the fine control.
 Physiologically they are filled with arterial blood.
-During defecation the internal anal sphincter relaxes so that the blood in the cushions drains away allowing a smooth passage of the stool through the anal canal.
+During defecation, the internal anal sphincter relaxes so that the blood in the cushions drains away, allowing a smooth passage of the stool through the anal canal.
 A pathological enlargement of the anal cushions leads to hemorrhoids.

 The human anal glands are rudimentary.
 Their secreted scent does not a play role for humans anymore.
 For many animals the scent still fulfills important functions, e.g. territory marking or sexual stimulation.